go101/go101/pages/generics/444-first-look-of-custom-generics.md

 Here, the type parameter list of the `Lockable` generic type is `[T any]`.

-A type parameter list may contain one and more type parameter declarations which are enclosed in square brackets as a whole and seperated by commas.
+A type parameter list may contain one and more type parameter declarations which are enclosed in square brackets as a whole and separated by commas.
 Each parameter declaration is composed of a type parameter name and a (type) constraint.
 For the above example, `T` is the type parameter name and `any` is the constraint of `T`.

 Please note that `any` is a new predeclared identifier introduced in Go 1.18.
 It is an alias of the blank interface type `interface{}`.
 We should have known that all types implements the blank interface type.

+_(Note, generally, Go 101 books don't say a type alias is a type.
+They just say a type alias denotes a type.
+But for convenience, the Go Generics 101 book often says `any` is a type.)_

 We could view constraints as types of (type parameter) types.
 All type constraints are actually interface types.